CamBFunny/CAMos/README.md

 # CAMos
-Computer-and-Man Operating System: Process as one.
+# Computer-and-Man Operating System: Process as one.

-## Purpose
 A simple operating system with a human ALU.

 ## Slogan